 A student with a disability who thinks he or she may need any accommodation, including those listed below, should contact the Director of Academic Advising, Chandra Shipley (110 Holmes Hall, (309) 556-3231), who can provide all appropriate information.
 Students can also visit the Disability Services website for more information.

-Users are encouraged to come to the Ames Library for assistance in developing research strategy, locating relevant books and journals, and evaluating research materials.
-Librarians are available by appointment as well as on call at the Help@Desk during weekdays, weekends, and evenings.
+Users are encouraged to come to The Ames Library for assistance in developing research strategies, locating relevant books and journals, and evaluating research materials.
+Librarians are available by appointment as well as on call at the Library Service during weekdays.
 Library hours can be accessed online.

 There are three additional services that may be of interest to IWU faculty, staff and students: